Disabled Child Caregiver

 The main risks that may arise in the case of a wrong match include:

-• Misunderstanding the child's special needs
+• The child's special needs are not understood correctly

 • Inability to provide a safe care environment